Keploy vs Hurl

 Hurl test suites are hand-crafted plain text files.
 Each test is readable and explicit, but building large suites requires manual effort.
 Tests are precise but time-consuming to create.

 Engineering teams evaluating Hurl alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Hurl or comparing Hurl and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).